Security

 If you find a security issue in widemem, do not open a public GitHub issue.
 Email the details to hello@widemem.ai with:

 You should receive a response within 48 hours.
-I will work with you to understand the issue and coordinate a fix before any public disclosure.
+We will work with you to understand the issue and coordinate a fix before any public disclosure.

 Supported versions